-Hungary: GE lobbies for NPP Paks2 turbine supply contract5.
-December 2016. / SEE Energy News
+Hungary: GE lobbies for NPP Paks2 turbine supply contract, SEE Energy News

 Commercial Director at General Electric (GE) Steam Power Systems Michael Keroulle said that the company could be considered as a favorite for winning a contract on the supply of turbines for the project of the expansion of Hungarian sole nuclear power plant Paks.